Olous, the sunken ancient city near Elounda.

 In the 4th century AD there was a significant ‘migration’ of Crete, when the east fell sharply and the West rose.
 Olous will finally be sunk, and the Spinalonga peninsula was only connected to the mainland by the marshy isthmus.

-Some of the old artefacts found in the old town can be seen in the Archaeological Museum of Aghios Nikolaos.
+Some old artifacts found in the old town can be seen in the Archaeological Museum of Aghios Nikolaos.

 Of the ruins, which date back to Roman times, there is still little to see, since from the 15th century the Venetians used everything they could find in the area – including the stones of the ancient ruins – to construct the salt-producing plants and the Fortress of Spinalonga.